Niloy Das

 Niloy Das (30 September 1961 – 2006), affectionately known as Niloy Da by his fans, was a Bangladeshi guitarist, singer, composer, music director, and guitar teacher.
 He is widely regarded as one of Bangladesh's foremost guitarists and was a pioneer in modern urban Bangla music, introducing Western genres such as classical, neo-classical, blues, metal, and jazz to the country's music scene.

 Early life

-Niloy Das was born in Dhaka, Bangladesh, into a musically inclined family.
+Niloy Das was born in Dhaka, East Pakistan (now Bangladesh), into a musically inclined family.
 His father, Sudhin Das, was a renowned researcher of Nazrul Sangeet, and his mother, Nilima Das, was a prominent singer.
 From an early age, Das showed a deep interest in music, particularly the guitar.
 Though his family specialized in classical Bengali music, Niloy developed a passion for Western music, drawing inspiration from legendary guitarists such as Ritchie Blackmore and Randy Rhoads.

 In the early 1990s, his home in Kalabagan became a hub for local guitarists, providing a space for learning, collaboration, and experimentation.

 Musical career

-Niloy Das’s musical career spanned several genres, including Western classical, flamenco, neo-classical, rock, and modern Bangla music.
+Niloy Das's musical career spanned several genres, including Western classical, flamenco, neo-classical, rock, and modern Bangla music.
 He was celebrated for his technical proficiency on the guitar, earning the title of "guitarist's guitarist" among peers and students alike.